zuozhenggh/learning-library/data-management-library/security/data-safe/enable-data-safe-create-compartment/enable-data-safe-create-compartment.md

 ## Introduction

-This lab shows you how to enable Oracle Data Safe in a region of your tenancy and create a compartment.
+For this workshop, you need to enable the Oracle Data Safe service in at least one region of your tenancy.
+Be aware that you cannot disable Oracle Data Safe after it's enabled.
+This lab also shows you how to create a compartment in Oracle Cloud Infrastructure Identity and Access Management (IAM), which you later use to store your Autonomous Database and Oracle Data Safe resources.

-**Note** The Oracle Data Safe service is not available to you if your Free Tier trial period has ended and you are now using Always Free resources.
+**Note:** The Oracle Data Safe service is not available to you if your Free Tier trial period has ended and you are now using Always Free resources.

 Estimated Lab Time: 5 minutes